 The school day ends at 2:50 p.m.
 Elementary students are expected to leave campus at the end of the school day, unless involved in a scheduled after-school activity.
+Lower School students not picked by 3:00 p.m. will be sent to After Care, which comes at a cost to parents.
 Upper School students are encouraged to sign up for afterschool activities however, if they are not signed up for a school sponsored or private after school activity, they may remain on campus provided that they involve themselves in some kind of constructive activity.
 (Playing soccer on a free field, shooting hoops if the court is free or completing homework in the cafeteria or outside on a picnic bench for example).
 Upper School students who are found loitering after school and are not engaged in a constructive activity will be banned from remaining at school after hours for a period of time as deemed suitable by school administrators.

 Students are to remain at the loading zones to be picked up.
-No students are allowed in the parking area or to walk out of the gate unaccompanied by parent or guardian, without prior permission given by the parent or guardian.
-For reasons of safety, we insist that the car comes to the student; the student does not go to the car.
+Lower School students are not allowed in the parking area or to walk out of the gate unaccompanied by parent or guardian, without prior permission given by the parent or guardian.
 Students must board their cars only at the loading zones.

 Unsupervised students are not permitted on campus after 5:30 p.m.
-Elementary students who are not participating in After-School Activities should be collected at 2:50 p.m.